mathiasbynens/emoji-regex/README.md

     npm test
     ```

-1. Send a pull request with the changes.
+1. Send a pull request with the changes, and get it reviewed & merged.

-1. In a separate pull request, bump the emoji-regex version number in `package.json`:
+1. On the `master` branch, bump the emoji-regex version number in `package.json`:

     ```sh
     npm version patch -m 'Release v%s'